Marie Johnson-Calloway

-Education
+Early life and education

+Marie Johnson-Calloway was born as Marie Edwards on April 10, 1920, in Pimlico, Baltimore, Maryland.
+Her parents were African-American, Marie (a seamstress and artist) and Sidney Edwards (a minister).
+She attended Douglass High School in Baltimore.
-Born Marie Edwards in Pimlico, Baltimore, the African-American Johnson-Calloway first attended Coppin State Teacher's College.
-In 1952, she received a Bachelor of Arts Degree at Morgan State College, Baltimore, Maryland, in art education.

-In 1968, she received a Master of Arts in painting from San Jose State University as a Graduate Studies Experienced Teacher Fellow.
-She also obtained a Graduate Studies Fellowship at Stanford University in Palo Alto, California.
+Johnson-Calloway first attended Coppin State Teacher's College in Baltimore, Maryland.
+In 1952, she received a Bachelor of Arts degree at Morgan State College, Baltimore, Maryland, in art education.
+In 1968, she received a Master of Arts degree in painting from San Jose State University, as a Graduate Studies Experienced Teacher Fellow.
+She also obtained a Graduate Studies Fellowship at Stanford University.
 In 1976, she was approved for a Doctoral Equivalency at San Francisco State University.
-Throughout her educational journey, she taught at universities and colleges in the Bay Area until she retired from teaching in 1983.

-Awards

-Throughout her career as an artist and professor, she obtained awards for her scholarship.
-In 1959, she won first place at the First Unitarian Church in San Jose, California.
-She won several first and second place awards from county fairs and community art festivals between 1955 and 1960.
-In 1961, she gained a non-purchase award at the Sacramento, California State Fair.
-In 1964, she won the Grand Prize at Hale's Art Fair, sponsored by the San Jose Art League.
-In 1964, she won the Purchase Award at the San Jose City College Annual.
-In 1965, Johnson-Calloway won the grand prize and first prize, for oil paintings, from the Town & Country Village of San Jose, California.
+Career

+Johnson-Calloway taught at San Francisco State University (SFSU), from 1959 until 1984, where she was professor emeritus; and at the California College of Arts and Crafts in Oakland.

+Johnson-Calloway's works focused on the portraiture of Black individuals.
+She worked with the Northern California Women's Caucus for Art (NCWCA) on community-based projects.
+The Oakland Museum of California, is among institutions which contain examples of her work in the collection.

+She served as president of the San Jose chapter of the NAACP, and was long active in civil rights.

-In 1965-66, she won the first award at the San Jose Art League semi-annual.
+In 1965–66, she won the first award at the San Jose Art League Center for the Visual Arts (formerly the San Jose Art League) semi-annual.
 In 1968, she won the Purchase Award for Black Arts Today at San Jose State College in San Jose, California.
 In 1969, she won the Purchase Award from the San Francisco Art Commission.
-In 1971, she won First Award for mixed media at the San Jose Art League Regional Show.
+In 1971, she won First Award for mixed media at the San Jose Art League's Regional Show.

-Themes throughout works

-Johnson-Calloway's works focused on the portraiture of Black individuals.

-She worked with the Bay Area Women Artists of Northern California on community-based projects.
-The Oakland Art Museum is among institutions which contain examples of her work.
-She taught at San Francisco State University and at the California College of Arts and Crafts.
-Twice-married (to Dr. Arthur Johnson, M.D. and Dr. Charles Calloway, M.D.), she had two children, April Watkins and Art Johnson, and four grandchildren.
-She served as president of the San Jose chapter of the NAACP, and was long active in civil rights.
+She was twice-married to Dr. Arthur Johnson, and to Dr. Charles Fisher Calloway, and she had 2 children.

+Death

 Johnson-Calloway died in February 2018 at the age of 97.